CS-433/ml-project-2-m-m-ms_/README.md

 1. **To train the model**:
    - Convert the dataset to `.h5` format using `convert_dataset_to_h5.py`.
-   - Edit `config.json` to update training parameters.
+   - Edit `config.json` to modify the training parameters.
    - Train the model with:
      ```bash
      python train.py -d [device]